Tonsils, Adenoids, Throat Infections and Sleep Apnea

 As with recurrent ear infections, some doctors try to prevent sore throats with a low dose of a mild antibiotic for a prolonged time (weeks to months).
 There is concern, however, about the overuse of antibiotics.
 This practice can result in the germs developing a resistance to the drugs, as well as in side effects in children such as allergic reactions.
 Therefore, I prefer not to use this approach.

-If a child is very severely affected with recurrent sore throats, particularly if they involve tonsillitis, a doctor may recommend a T&A, or tonsillectomy and adenoidectomy.
-This is the removal of the tonsils and adenoids (the adenoids generally get infected along with the tonsils).
-Recurrent infection is a less common reason for surgery today; tonsillectomies are more frequently done for sleep disordered breathing.
+If a child is very severely affected with recurrent sore throats, particularly if they involve tonsillitis, a doctor may recommend removing the tonsils and adenoids (also known as tonsillectomy and adenoidectomy, adenotonsillectomy or T&A).
+This is the removal of the tonsils and adenoids (which generally get infected along with the tonsils).
+Recurrent infection is a less common reason for surgery today; T&A is more frequently done for sleep disordered breathing.

 What does it mean if my child is feeling better, but the strep test is still positive?